-3.5.13 Incidental catches for monthly sampling
+3.5.16 Incidental catches for monthly sampling

 The traps usually had other occupants besides green crab.
 Species observed included the following: rock crab, mudcrabs, starfish, snails, mummichogs, tomcod, flounders, silversides and cunners.
 In the last 2 years there was lobster caught once each year.
 The fish that came into the trap looking for food was unexpected, but became the norm after the first samples were counted.
 Sometime the fish predators became the prey of green crab in a confined trap.
 A lot of snails got into the trap and starfish, slow moving as they are, could be quite numerous after only 24 hours.
 One trap had six starfish.
+In 2020 we trapped no starfish.
 Another interesting note was that rock crab and green crab would often be found in the same trap.
 Obviously they are competitors being attracted to the same bait and occupying the same niche.
 However the numbers of green crab far outnumber the rock crab.
 We do not know if rock crab numbers are the same or on a decrease or increase.
 We do know that, since their arrival in the Bay, green crab now far outnumber the indigenous rock crab.
 Other species recorded in 2017 included a striped bass, ocean perch and more lobster of just under canner size.
 In 2018 and 2019, we did capture a 3-4 year old lobster in the baited trap, incidentially, along with a couple of green crab.
 They did not consume each other.
+We also caught 3 juvenile lobster in 2020.